elementary/docs/appcenter/publishing-requirements.md

 Your app must come with [Debian packaging](https://docs.elementary.io/develop/writing-apps/untitled/packaging). elementary OS uses Debian packages to manage software installation and updates.
 Your app cannot be downloaded without it.
 Your Debian packaging must not manually modify filesystem permissions.

 AppCenter Dashboard and [Houston CI](https://github.com/elementary/houston/wiki/Continuous-Integration) use git branches to determine which version\(s\) of elementary OS to build for.
-When the packaging is included in the `master` or there is just a `deb-packaging` branch, a package is only built for the latest elementary OS version \(currently Juno\).
+When the packaging is included in the `master` or there is just a `deb-packaging` branch, a package is only built for the latest elementary OS version \(currently Hera\).

 To target a specific elementary OS version, use a `deb-packaging-[version]` branch.
 I.e. to target elementary OS Loki, you'll need a branch named `deb-packaging-loki`.
 These branches are checked when a new version is submitted to the AppCenter or when Houston CI runs.